novafacing/juliet-test-suite-c/README.md

 To run executables after they are built, `juliet.py` invokes the `juliet-run.sh` script, which is copied to the `bin` subdirectory during the build.
 It records exit codes in `bin/CWEXXX/good.run` and `bin/CWEXXX/bad.run`.
 Executables are run with a timeout so that test cases depending on user input timeout with exit code 124.

 **Note:** Juliet C++ test cases that use namespace std and the bind() socket function didn't compile under c++11, which introduces std::bind().
 This version of the test suite has replaced `bind()` calls in C++ source files with calls to `::bind()`.

-## Running tests on CheriBSD

-TODO

-To run the tests on CHERI you can use [cheribuild](https://github.com/CTSRD-CHERI/cheribuild):
-`cheribuild.py juliet-c-cheri --build-and-test` will build and run the tests (assuming you have built the SDK and a CheriBSD image first).

-You can also manually mount the built `bin` subdirectory on a CheriBSD host and use the `juliet-run.sh` script directly to run tests.

 # Cross Compiling

 Install dockcross images: